Edgemont (Durham, North Carolina): The Black community in Durham

 The African Americans maintained a much higher status in Durham than most other locations in the South.
-According to The North Carolina Guide of 1955, there were well established "college and [operational] business firms, a large insurance company, schools, newspapers, a library, a hospital and the Mechanics and Farmers Bank (Durham, North Carolina) and Raleigh.
+According to The North Carolina Guide of 1955, there were well established "college and [operational] business firms, a large insurance company, schools, newspapers, a library, a hospital and the Mechanics and Farmers Bank.
 In 1887, African Americans owned but two lots in the city.
 In 1953, their business assets aggregated $51,329,278.12."
 One of the first African American owned businesses in the area was a blacksmith shop.
 Entire sections of the city would go on to be African American run years before other cities in the south.
 Race tensions, while still prevalent in the city, were disregarded as the mill's success increased.
 Company owners slowly invested more into their African American dominated mill communities, because a well-established community was shown to be more efficient.
 After some funding by Julian S. Carr, John Merrick was able to become a full-time barbershop owner and then ensued to develop a career as an insurance investor.
 Other big names, such as Washington Duke, started helping out the African American communities by donating or funding certain areas of the population, such as printing presses for the black newspaper or helping to organize the first Negro Bank.
 One example that still stands today is the North Carolina Mutual Life Insurance Company, which grew into one of the largest African American insurance companies in the country.
 African American culture found itself decades ahead of the southern cities in early 20th century Durham due to business generated from the working black community and economic decisions by the owners.